 Site of natural mineral springs on State Highway 2 north of Māhia Peninsula.
 Mōrere contains a hot springs complex, tea room and camp site.
 The springs were a traditional bathing spot for the Ngāti Rākaipaaka hapū.
 In the 1880s most of the surrounding native bush was cleared for farming, except immediately around the springs, which became a thermal reserve in 1895.
 A bathhouse and hotel were built at this time.
 The reserve is administered by the Department of Conservation and the hot springs are leased to a private operator.

 Largest body of fresh water in Hawke’s Bay, and 14th-largest lake in New Zealand.
 Lake Waikaremoana, 66 km by road north-west of Wairoa, is relatively young.
-It was formed about 2,200 years ago when a massive landslip blocked a gorge along the Waikaretāheke River.
-The gorge gradually filled with water, creating a lake up to 248 metres deep in parts.
-The lake was lowered by 5 metres when hydroelectric power stations were built on waterways below from 1926 to 1948.
+It was formed about 2,200 years ago when a massive landslip blocked a gorge on the Waikaretāheke River.
+The gorge gradually filled with water, creating a lake up to 248 metres deep.
+The lake was lowered by 5 metres when hydroelectric power stations were built on waterways below between 1926 and 1948.

 Lake Waikareiti has six islands within its waters.
 The largest island, Rāhui, has its own lake.
-Lakes within lakes are not common in New Zealand.
+Lakes within lakes are uncommon in New Zealand.
 Lake Waikareiti is free of pollution and introduced plants, and its water is renowned for its clarity.